About the photographer

 She clicks her pictures with the motto: Every time I press the shutter, it’s one step closer to Mother Nature.

-View more of Ramasamy’s photos
+View more of Ramasamy’s photos on her website.

 To view the images as a slideshow, click on the arrows in the top right hand corner of the photos below.